Part 2. How to Manage Your Infrastructure as Code

 security_group_id = "sg-087227914c9b3aa1e"

-You can see the three output variables from outputs.tf at the end, including the public IP address in public_ip.
-Wait a minute or two for the EC2 instance to boot up, copy the public_ip, open http://<public_ip>:8080 in your web browser, and you should see:
+It’s the three output variables, including the public IP address in public_ip.
+Wait a minute or two for the EC2 instance to boot up, open http://<public_ip>:8080, and you should see:

 Hello, World!